Icemap/docs/develop/sample-application-java.md

 `JDBCExample.java` is the body of the `plain-java-jdbc` example program.
 Since TiDB is compatible with MySQL protocol, we need to initialize a MySQL protocol data source `MysqlDataSource` to connect to TiDB, and later, initialize `PlayerDAO` to manage data objects and make operations such as adding, deleting, and checking.

 `PlayerDAO` is a class used by programs to manage data objects.`DAO` means [Data Access Object](https://en.wikipedia.org/wiki/Data_access_object).
-In it we define a set of data manipulation methods to provide the ability to write data.
+In it, we define a set of data manipulation methods to provide the ability to write data.

 `PlayerBean` is a data entity class that is a mapping of database tables within the application.
 Each property of a `PlayerBean` corresponds to a field in the `player` table.